Winter is roaring ahead which means our self-care routines and leisure activities, much like our wardrobes, are in need of a switch-up.

 Time for you.

 Winter is about slowing down.
 Rolling sadness or irritation is normal irrespective of the seasons.
 Yet, those rainy days or winter chills can take an extra toll on our mood at times.
 This is where practices like journaling and active self-care come into play.
-Scheduling time in your day to treat your body to a relaxing massage with body oil, or time to read a chapter of your new book is paramount to making the most of the joys that this season can bring.
+Scheduling time in your day to treat your body to a relaxing massage with body oil, an infrared sauna, an at home lymphatic drainage massage or time to read a chapter of your new book is paramount to making the most of the joys that this season can bring.

 End of the day, the world is using Winter to reset itself too, so relish in the slowness and give thanks to the strength of your body.